 To enroll in the Program, a client must agree to the Program Client Agreement, which details the terms and conditions under which the client appoints Strategic Advisers to provide the Program Services.
 Our advisory relationship with a client begins when we accept the Program Client Agreement.
-Preliminary discussions or recommendations made before we accept a Program Client Agreement are not intended as investment advice provided by Strategic Advisers.
-The Program Client Agreement requires that clients delegate discretionary authority to Strategic Advisers and authorize Strategic Advisers to hire a sub-advisor to implement the selected Strategy for the client's Program Account.
+Except with respect to a Program investment proposal, preliminary discussions or recommendations made before we accept a Program Client Agreement are not intended as investment advice or financial planning provided by Strategic Advisers.
+The Program Client Agreement requires that clients delegate discretionary authority to Strategic Advisers and direct Strategic Advisers to hire a sub-advisor to implement the selected strategy for the clients' Program Account.
 The Program Client Agreement will also permit sub-advisors to provide day-to-day investment management for the clients' Program Account, which includes the authority to determine which securities to purchase or sell, the total amount of such purchases and sales, and the brokers or dealers through which transactions are executed in Program Accounts, subject to certain Program and regulatory limitations and a sub-advisor's internal policies and procedures.
-The Program Client Agreement also establishes a brokerage account with FBS, a registered broker-dealer, affiliate of Strategic Advisers and member of NYSE and SIPC.
-During a client's participation in the Program, the client's Program Account will not be available for the client's selfdirected brokerage activities.

-Another affiliate of Strategic Advisers, National Financial Services LLC ("NFS"), a registered brokerdealer and a member of NYSE and SIPC, has custody of client assets and will perform certain account services, including the implementation of discretionary management instructions, as well as custodial and related services.
+The Program Client Agreement also establishes a brokerage account with FBS, a registered broker-dealer, affiliate of Strategic Advisers, and member of NYSE and SIPC.
+During a client's participation in the Program, the client's Program Account will not be available for the client's self-directed brokerage activities.
+Another affiliate of Strategic Advisers, National Financial Services LLC ("NFS"), a registered broker-dealer and a member of NYSE and SIPC, has custody of client assets and will perform certain account services, including the implementation of discretionary management instructions, as well as custodial and related services.
 Certain personnel of Strategic Advisers, FBS, and NFS share premises and have common supervision.

-Strategic Advisers does not acquire authority for, or exercise proxy voting on behalf of, a client in connection with offering Program Accounts.
-However, clients can direct Strategic Advisers to act as agent to vote proxies with respect to the investments held in a Program Account whereby clients must instruct Strategic Advisers to vote proxies for individual securities pursuant to the directions provided by ISS (a summary of which is available at Fidelity.com/information).
-The environmental goal of the Environmental Focus Strategy is applied to the selection of securities in Program Accounts only, and is not incorporated into proxy voting decisions for Program Accounts.
-Accordingly, ISS' proxy voting directions will not necessarily take sustainability characteristics into consideration and it is possible that ISS' proxy voting directions will be inconsistent with, or contrary to, the environmental goal of the Environmental Focus Strategy.
+Neither Strategic Advisers nor the relevant sub-advisor acquires authority for, or exercises proxy voting on behalf of, a client in connection with offering Program Accounts.
+However, with respect to Equity Strategies only, clients can direct Strategic Advisers to act as agent to vote proxies with respect to the investments held in a Program Account.
+As part of this direction, clients must instruct Strategic Advisers to vote proxies for individual securities pursuant to the directions provided by ISS (a summary of which is available at Fidelity.com/information).